Dreams: The Process of Awakening

-This increase in images will produces a reciprocal decrease in velocity provided the mind can store the decrease in energy.
+This increase in images will produce a reciprocal decrease in velocity and energy provided the mind can store the decrease in energy.
 A reduction in the electric fields (and their associated voltage) within the brain accomplishes the requisite storage of energy.
-Mathematically speaking, the divisor of the electric field must equal the multiplier of the images for one to remain asleep.
+Mathematically speaking, the divisor of the electric field must equal the multiplier of the images for one to remain in the same state.
 Devices for storing electrical energy are called capacitors.
 The brain has various structures that serve this purpose such as the membranes of nerves and the gaps between nerve cells.
-Making these structures less permeable to the conduction of charged elements decreases the electric fields within the brain.
-Physicists refer to this as a self-regulating increase in the dielectric strength (or charge-resistance) of the material between opposite charges.
+Making these structures less permeable to the conduction of charged elements decreases the strength of the microscopic electric fields within the brain.
+We can interpret this physically as a self-regulating increase in the dielectric strength (or charge-resistance) of the material between opposite charges.
 It allows an increase in the amount of electric charge which can be stored, something called capacitance.
 We can say that without an increase in capacitance in direct proportion to the increase in images, one cannot handle free energy.

 In physiology, Dr. Clay Armstrong, professor emeritus at the University of Pennsylvania has found that calcium has a blocking effect within the membranes of nerves cells.
 In addition, there are antagonistic molecules within the space (or synapse) between neurons.
-There are also inhibitory neurons as well as the principal neurons acting on a postsynaptic nerve.
+There are also inhibitory neurons in addition to the principal neurons acting on a postsynaptic nerve.
 While the net effect of the two may determine whether an impulse is propagated further, a reduction in the electric field must still be involved.

 In The End